Esakia Duals of Regular Heyting Algebras: The Stone Space of Maximal Elements

-In the previous section we have seen how one can use Heyting algebras to provide an algebraic semantics to $\dna$-logics.
-In this section we use Esakia duality to adapt these results to the topological setting, thereby obtaining a topological semantics for $\dna$-logics.
-As regular elements play a fundamental role in the algebraic setting, so the Stone space of maximal elements of an Esakia space plays a fundamental role in defining the topological semantics and the novel concepts used throughout this section.
-We thus start by introducing and studying the properties of this space.

-\subsection{The Stone Space of Maximal Elements}
+\section{The Stone Space of Maximal Elements}

 We start by introducing and recalling some basic properties of regular clopens of Esakia spaces.
-These properties belong to the folklore, but we shall provide details of the proofs in these sections as it does not seem to us that they are explicitly present in the past literature.
+These properties belong to the folklore, but we shall provide details of the proofs in these sections as it does not seem to us that they are explicitly presented in the past literature.
 We stress however that \cref{hmap} is already stated in \cite[A.2.1]{9783030120955} and \cite[\S 3]{10.2307/20016257}.

-First, notice that given an Esakia space $\espace{E}$ we can consider two topologies on it: the equipped Esakia topology $\tau_{\espace{E}}$ and the Alexandrov topology $\tau_\leq$ induced by the partial order on $\espace{E}$, i.e., the topology having as open sets the upsets according to the order.
+First, notice that given an Esakia space $\espace{E}$ we can consider two topologies on it: the equipped Esakia topology $\tau_{\espace{E}}$ and the Alexandrov topology $\tau_\leq$ induced by the partial order on $\espace{E}$, i.e., the topology having upsets as open sets.
 To distinguish the interior and closure operators in the two topologies we use the notations $\Int$, $\Cl$ and $\Int_{\leq}, \Cl_{\leq}$ respectively.
-In the rest of this article when we speak of regular subsets of an Esakia space we always mean \emph{regular sets under the order topology}. \begin{definition} An upset $U$ of an Esakia space $\espace{E}$ is \textit{regular} if $\Int_{\leq}(\Cl_{\leq}(U)) = U$. \end{definition} We denote by $\mathcal{RCU}(\espace{E})$ the set of upsets of $\espace{E}$ that are (i) regular according to the Alexandrov topology and (ii) clopen according to the equipped Esakia topology.
-We start by providing several equivalent characterisation of such subsets.
+As the next definition makes explicit, in the rest of this article when we speak of regular subsets of an Esakia space we always mean \emph{regular sets under the order topology}. \begin{definition} An upset $U$ of an Esakia space $\espace{E}$ is \textit{regular} if ${\Int_{\leq}(\Cl_{\leq}(U)) = U}$. \end{definition} We denote by $\mathcal{UR}(\espace{E})$ the regular upsets of $\espace{E}$, and we denote by $\mathcal{RCU}(\espace{E})$ the set of upsets of $\espace{E}$ that are (i) regular according to the Alexandrov topology and (ii) clopen according to the equipped Esakia topology.
+We start by providing several equivalent characterisations of such subsets.
+Recall that we let $\overline{U}=((U)^\downarrow)^c$ and that if $U\in\mathcal{CU}(\fE)$ then $\overline{U}$ is its pseudocomplement in the Heyting algebra $\mathcal{CU}(\fE)$.

 \begin{proposition} Let $\fE$ be an Esakia space and let $U\in\mathcal{CU}(\fE)$.
 Then the following are equivalent: \begin{enumerate} \item $ U $ is regular; \item $U=\overline{\overline{U}}$; \item $U^\downarrow\setminus U \;\subseteq\; \overline{U}^\downarrow\setminus \overline{U}$. \end{enumerate} \end{proposition} \begin{proof} Firstly, we notice that just by the definition of closure and interior we immediately obtain the following: